hekaplex/2022_01_DSI_WD/M_Wilson/M_Wilson.md

 ## *Obstacle Analysis:* Currently implementing Hough Line Transform.

 ```
-According to the Hough transform algorithm the image needs to be converted to ‘GRAY’ colorspace and sent for edge detection for which we use Canny function.
+According to the Hough transform algorithm the image needs to be converted to ‘GRAY’ colorspace...
+and sent for edge detection for which we use Canny function.
 Since the hough function returns an array of multiple subarrays, in order to loop through them I will initiate a for a loop

 image: Image src rho: Distance resolution of the accumulator (distance from the coordinate origin in the hough space)
 theta: Angle resolution of the accumulator(Line rotation in radians)